Published by Atlantic Monthly Press

 Then again, what do I know?
 Other people loved it and you can check out their reviews on Amazon.

 Have you read this book yet?
-It’s getting a lot of praise!
-Talk books by tweeting me @ashleyfromhp or you can leave your thoughts in the comments below.
+Talk books by tweeting me @ashleyfromhp or drop your thoughts in the comments below.

 In my new eBook, I teach you simple solutions for avoiding stress.
 Get the tips you need to shift your lifestyle choices and develop the conscious habits that lead to stress-free living.
 Get it free!